ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/query/csharp.md

 Before we begin querying documents, let's briefly mention the importance of having a query index.
 A query can only be fast if there's a pre-existing database index it can search to narrow down the set of documents to examine.

-The following example create a new index for the `type` and `name` properties.
+The following example creates a new index for the `type` and `name` properties.

 ```json
 {